 - 1. Introduction: what, why, types?

 - 2. Cliques and vertex similarity

-- 3. How it relates to "cluster analysis"
+- 3. Background: Cluster analysis

 - 4. Hierarchical clustering (betweenness)

 - 5. Modularity

 - 6. How to evaluate

-- 7. Cuts

-- 8. Spectral clustering

-- Communities: sets of tightly connected nodes - Define: Modularity Q - A measure of how well a network is partitioned into communities - Given a partitioning of the network into groups $s \in S$:
+- Communities: sets of tightly connected nodes - Define: Modularity Q - A measure of how well a network is partitioned into communities a copy of the original graph keeping some of its structural properties but without community structure